 My Reaction and Summary

 I found this article to be very informative and helpful.
-It sheds some light on Eastern business practices and helps me understand and appreciate New Game! more.
+It sheds some light on Eastern business practices and helps me understand and appreciate New Game more.

 One thing I was skeptical about was how Aoba got hired by a gaming company directly out of high school.
 As someone who lives in America, I was incredulous – you need a ridiculous amount of experience to get any decent (or not so decent) job.
 But Ian explains that Aoba getting hired is a possibility.
 Like anywhere in the world, credentials are important.
 However, since Aoba’s job is art-based, her drawing skills and artwork are going to be considered more than her lack of experience.
 The interview says that getting hired right out of high school is still rare in Japan, but not unheard of.

 Another issue that fans and myself debated was how Aoba was told to make 3D models from scratch, even though she had never done so before.
 Many fans did not believe that the company would allow her to do this right away.
 According to Ian, training like this is standard practice in Japan, even outside of the gaming industry.
 Companies do this because they want employees to know the fundamentals.
 Taking the time to train someone will help them learn the necessary skills and stay with the company on a long term basis.

 Now for some negatives.
-One of the recurring themes in New Game! was how the employees needed to stay overnight to finish up their work before the deadline.
-And apparently New Game! glossed this over.
-People in the gaming industry regularly spend long periods of time staying over at work, even when a deadline isn’t near.
+One of the recurring themes in New Game was how employees needed to stay overnight to finish up their work.
+And apparently New Game glossed this over.
+According to the interview, people in the gaming industry regularly spend long periods of time staying over at work, even when a deadline isn’t near.
 I have heard many times how the balance between work life and personal time is very difficult to maintain in Japan.
 People are expected to work long hours and devote themselves completely to their jobs.